lanhaui/FDataset/README.md

 | Disease Similarity Matrix | 313 × 313 |
 | Association Matrix | 593 × 313 |

-The dataset was originally introduced in the PREDICT framework by Gottlieb et al. and has been adopted by numerous DDA prediction studies.
+The dataset was originally introduced in the HNRD framework by Wang et al. and has been adopted by numerous DDA prediction studies.

 ## Files